dannguyen/aws-textract-pdf-to-csv-demo/README.md

 https://console.aws.amazon.com/textract/home#/demo

+The Textract demo lets us upload our own image or PDF to process.
+But as you can see in the left panel, the demo comes [conveniently preloaded with an example file](https://s3.us-east-1.amazonaws.com/textract-public-assets-us-east-1/default_document.png) –  a sample document titled **"Employment Application"** that you might create in a word processor, and which includes a simple data table, **"Previous Employment History"**.

 <img src="examples/default-sample-document/assets/images/textract-demo-default-initial-view.png" alt="textract-demo-default-initial-view.png">

-The Textract demo allows us to upload our own image or PDF to process.
-As you can see in the left panel, the demo comes [conveniently preloaded with an example file](https://s3.us-east-1.amazonaws.com/textract-public-assets-us-east-1/default_document.png) –  a sample "Employment Application" document that you might create in a word processor, which includes a simple data table titled, **"Previous Employment History"**.
-The right half of the demo page displays the purported results of Textract's analysis – specifically, the extracted "Raw Text".
+The right half of the demo page displays the purported results from Textract's analysis; the default tab of "Raw Text" shows the actual text strings that Textract's OCR found.

+There is one important technical detail to consider: did this demo process a document-saved-as-PDF?
+Or the image/screenshot of a document?
+Because the document PDF would/should not require OCR processing, since that kind of file usually contains the plain text (and some layout metadata).

-So whether the example sample document is an image or a PDF document is an important technical detail.
-It seems to be this [PNG file served from Amazon's servers](https://s3.us-east-1.amazonaws.com/textract-public-assets-us-east-1/default_document.png).
-However, I've saved a copy of the PNG to this repo and embedded it here so you can see it in closer detail:
+As it is, I could not find anything on the demo site referring to a PDF file.
+I did find an [image file in the PNG format served from Amazon's servers](https://s3.us-east-1.amazonaws.com/textract-public-assets-us-east-1/default_document.png), which I've saved a copy to this repo and embedded it below so you can see it in closer detail:

 <p style="text-align: center; margin: auto;">
     <a href="examples/default-sample-document/default_document.png">